4 Signs of gaslighting in relationships – hello, it’s coming from you!

 When you ignore, dismiss, or nullify your partner’s feelings and emotions, it can have them question not only their own experience but their sanity.
 This can create an immense disconnect, unintentional or not, and can also be perceived as a threat (to your partner and the relationship).

-The last thing you should ever want to do is leave your partner thinking, “Maybe I’m not allowed [or wrong] to feel this way,” or “Maybe I am crazy [there’s something wrong with me].”
+The last thing you should ever want to do is leave your partner thinking, “Maybe I’m not allowed or I’m wrong to feel this way,” or “Maybe I am crazy [there’s something wrong with me].”
 If undermining your partner gets your rocks off…do you really even care about them and their well-being?

-When addressing the extremes here: feelings are not facts (they are a response), people do overreact (to their feelings, emotions), AND I also believe – as individuals – we aren’t necessarily *responsible* for the emotions of others.
-We shouldn’t constantly seek external validation (of our feelings, emotions, experience) from others nor should we constantly have to validate *everything* about others.
+When addressing the extremes here: feelings are not facts (they are a response), people do overreact (to their feelings, emotions), and I also believe the responsibility of other’s feelings do not entirely fall on our shoulders.
+This is different from being accountable for how our behavior may affect others.
+We also shouldn’t constantly seek external validation (of our feelings, emotions, experience) from others nor should we constantly have to validate everything about others.

-Unfortunately we’re rather dysregulated human beings in a dysfunctional world.
+The truth is we’re rather dysregulated human beings in a dysfunctional world.
 So we’re prone to overreact or shut down.
 In turn, we’ve learned to use this level of behavior to our advantage.
-This can be considered gaslighting, i.e., as a way to control your partner’s mood or in an attempt to deflect accountability by de-escalating the validity of their feelings.
+This can be considered gaslighting, i.e., as a way to control your partner’s mood or in an attempt to deflect accountability by denying the validity of their feelings.

-If you care about how you make your partner feel, regardless of whether or not you’re responsible for their feelings, then preserving intimacy in your relationship will be prioritized.
-Moreover, an emotional connection will supersede punishing your partner for what and how they feel, engaging in any means to make it all [their feelings] go away or desperately trying to escape unbothered or unscathed. *Reread that last sentence until it sticks.
+If you care about how you make your partner feel, regardless of not being responsible for their feelings, then preserving intimacy in your relationship will be prioritized.
+Moreover, an emotional connection will supersede punishing your partner for what and how they feel, engaging in any means to escape unbothered or unscathed.

 The Partnership Workbook for Couples | "How to be a better partner" | Created by theMRSingLink LLC